aditya8242/EggRateBot/README.md

 - Peti

 Sends the formatted rate as a Telegram message

-Runs automatically every day, triggered externally to keep GitHub Actions active
+Runs automatically every ~15 minutes, triggered externally to keep GitHub Actions active

+Automatically adds new subscribers when they message /start — no manual chat_id lookup needed

+Supports /rate for on-demand checks anytime
 ## 🧠 Why This Exists
 * Saves time for small egg businesses
 * Eliminates daily manual checking